 This free photo editing app uses artificial neural networks (whatever that means), which “enable users to make photos appear like they were painted by Picasso, Munch, or even Salvador Dali.”

-Give it a go – you might be surprised by how much you like it.
+Give it a go—you might be surprised by how much you like it.
 You can pay to access additional filters, but there’s a generous set provided free of charge.
+In total, there’s more than 500 creative filters you can choose from.

 4. Adobe Photoshop Express